hikyylz/JokesApp-ASP.N-ER-core/README.md

 # JokesApp-ASP.NET-core
-ı built an web ap with asp.net core
+ı built an web application with asp.net core.